qian256/HoloLensMediaCaptureRawSensor/README.md

 ```
 4. Deploy to HoloLens.
 Use **clicker** or **air tap** to Start/Stop the raw sensors

+## Note

-Note: You **MUST** stop the raw sensors before quitting the application.
+- You **MUST** stop the raw sensors before quitting the application.
 Otherwise the raw sensors will not be able to properly run for HoloLens SLAM.
 You will need to **RESTART** HoloLens if that happens.

-## Note

-You need to enable research mode in HoloLens first, and this project is tested with Unity 2017.4.4f1 and Visual Studio 2017.
+- You need to enable research mode in HoloLens first, and this project is tested with Unity 2018.3.1f1 and Visual Studio 2017.